liamawhite/blog/content/talks/concurrency-by-composition.md

 --

 ### Good concurrent design decomposes the core logic into sequential routines.
+This makes it easier to reason about and test.

 --